 Let’s face it.
 In our 60s and 70s, we do not have all the time in the world.
 As our project developed, there was no time to lose.

 If we were going to produce inspirational gunpowder to ignite the rest of our lives, we had better get going.
 We decided what we wanted and what our goals should be.
 We both wanted to write a book and so we did.

 Neither of us knew anything about publishing or marketing.
 Instead, we learned it along the way.
 In fact, we are still learning.

-Bridget has been travelling to travelling to Kuala Lumpur and Bali, while I have been concentrating on marketing the book.
+Bridget had been travelling to Kuala Lumpur and Bali, while I have been concentrating on marketing the book.
 It’s wonderful when people write to tell us how their lives have been changed by reading it.